cnrancher/cce-operator/README.md

     $ go build .
     ```

-1. Apply the CRD:
+1. Apply the CRD config file.

     ```console
     $ kubectl apply -f ./charts/cce-operator-crd/templates/crds.yaml
     ```

-1. Run the operator and create/import CCE cluster:
+1. Run the operator and then apply the example configs to create/import cluster.

     ```console
     $ ./cce-operator --debug
     ```

-    Modify the `CredentialSecret`, `hostNetwork`, `sshKey` and other configurations in `examples/create-example.yaml` and `examples/import-example.yaml`.
+    Modify the YAML configs in [examples](./examples/) manually such as `huaweiCredentialSecret`, `regionID`, `hostNetwork`, `nodeTemplate.sshKey` etc.

-    Launch another terminal for applying the yaml config files:
+    Launch another terminal for applying the YAML config files.

     ```console
     $ kubectl apply -f ./examples/create-example.yaml
     ```

-### Examples
+### Documents

-You can find CRD definition examples and parameter documentation in the [examples/](./examples/) directory.
+The Simplified Chinese documentation of CRD parameters is in the [examples/docs](./examples/docs) directory.

 ### LICENSE